 Duty and allowances

-Be aware of duty and GST that may apply when importing items into New Zealand
+Be aware that duty and GST that may apply when importing items into New Zealand.

-Import duties apply to the value of your items.
-This is normally the price you paid, or will pay for your goods in New Zealand dollars.
+The import duty rate will be applied to the value of your goods.
+The value is normally the price you paid, or will pay for your goods in New Zealand dollars.
 Second hand goods are also covered by this rule.

-- the duty rate - contained in the Working Tariff Document of New Zealand
+The duty rate is found in the Working Tariff Document of New Zealand.

 Goods and Services Tax (GST)

 GST of 15% applies to all imported items, including anything you bought online.
 Overseas suppliers may charge GST on items sent to you that are valued at NZ$1000 or less.

 - how much you paid for the item, plus

-- any international transport and insurance costs, plus
+- any international freight, postage and insurance costs, plus

 - any import duty.